tagatac/bagoup/README.md

   -p, --pdf               Export text and images to PDF files (requires full disk access)
-      --include-ppa       Include plugin payload attachments (e.g. link previews) in generated PDFs -a, --copy-attachments  Copy attachments to the same folder as the chat which included them (requires full disk access)
+      --include-ppa       Include plugin payload attachments (e.g. link previews) in generated PDFs -a, --copy-attachments  Copy attachments to the same folder as the chat which included them (requires full disk access) -r, --preserve-paths    When copying attachments, preserve the full path instead of co-locating them with the chats which included them

 Help Options:
   -h, --help              Show this help message